dgangan/avcom-spectrum-driver/README.md

 # java-avcom-spectrum
+> Under early stage of development

-Basic library to connect to Avcom Spectrum Analysers Very minimal functionality
+Basic library to connect to Avcom RF Spectrum analysers (https://avcomofva.com/) and store received data in DB
+Very minimal functionality oging to be supported